Top Manufacturer of Pyrolysis Machines/Units

 1. Introduction — why oil yield and flue gas matter

-Flue gas is a product of the combustion of non-condensable gases and exhaust gases during the process of heating.
-The flue gas contains various pollutants such as particulate matter, acidic gases, and volatile organic compounds.
-The pollutants in flue gas are a problem if they are not handled properly, as they can have negative effects on human beings and the environment.
+On the other hand, the flue gas is the result of the combustion of non-condensable gases and exhaust gases after heating.
+Flue gas consists of many types of pollutants such as particulate matter, acid gases, and volatile organic compounds.
+Pollutants in flue gases pose a problem since they have an adverse effect on people and the environment.

 environment management